alpacahq/alpaca-docs/content/api-references/trading-api/streaming.md

 }
 ```

-In the case the socket connection is not authorized yet, a new message under the authorization
+In the case that the socket connection is not authorized yet, a new message under the authorization
 stream is issued in response to the listen request.

 ```json